CTU-IIG/thermocam-pcb/README.md

 ## Building and deploying with Nix

-Compiling thermocam-pcb with Nix package manager is simpler than the above procedure, as Nix automatically handles all the dependencies.
+Compiling thermocam-pcb with the Nix package manager is simpler than the above procedure, as Nix automatically handles all the dependencies.

 1. Install Nix, e.g. `sh <(curl -L https://nixos.org/nix/install) --daemon`
 2. (optional) Enable THERMAC binary cache to get prebuilt OpenCV
    - `nix-env -iA cachix -f https://cachix.org/api/v1/install`
    - `cachix use thermac`
 3. Add WIC SDK to the nix store:
-   - `nix-store --add-fixed sha256 wic-sdk-1.2.1_Ubuntu16.06-x86_64_installer.run`
+   - `nix-store --add-fixed WIC_SDK_Linux.zip`
 4. Run `nix-build`
 5. Run the program with `./result/bin/run` or `./result/bin/thermocam-pcb`.

-To deploy the compiled program to the turbot board (where the camera is connected) run:
+To deploy the compiled program to the turbot board (where our camera is connected) run:

 1. Copy the program and all dependencies to turbot: